HUST-CPO/Multipole-Decomposition-for-Scattering/README.md

 To be updated...

 ## Cite
-If you find this package useful and use it for research purposes, please cite the following papers:
+If you find this package useful and use it for research purposes, please cite the following paper:
 1. W. Guo, Z. Cai, Z. Xiong, W, Chen, and Y. Chen, ``Efficient and accurate numerical-projection of electromagnetic multipoles for arbitrary scattering objects,'' Opt.
 Express XXX